tomedunn/the-finished-book/_theory/xp-and-encounter-balancing/xp-and-encounter-balancing.md

 This approximation loses accuracy as $$\AC + \AB$$ get significantly larger than $$15$$, however, it will prove useful when comparing with the values in the DMG.

-To verify that these methods for calculating XP are accurate, Fig. <a href="#fig:effective-xp-ratio-vs-cr" class="fig-ref">2</a> (below) plots XP values calculated using Eqns. \eqref{eq:xp-npc-explicit} and \eqref{eq:experience-NPC-linear} for monsters with typical stats taken from [Monster Statistics by Challenge Rating](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating) table in chapter 9 of the DMG.
+To verify that these methods for calculating XP are accurate, Fig. \figref{fig:effective-xp-ratio-vs-cr} (below) plots XP values calculated using Eqns. \eqref{eq:xp-npc-explicit} and \eqref{eq:experience-NPC-linear} for monsters with typical stats taken from [Monster Statistics by Challenge Rating](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating) table in chapter 9 of the DMG.

 <figure id="fig:effective-xp-ratio-vs-cr">
     {% include_relative fig-effective-xp-ratio-vs-cr-small.html %}
     {% include_relative fig-effective-xp-ratio-vs-cr-large.html %}
-    <figcaption>Figure 2: Plots XP values for typical monsters at each CR calculated using Eqn. \eqref{eq:xp-npc-explicit} (blue) and Eqn. \eqref{eq:experience-NPC-linear} (orange).
+    <figcaption>Plots XP values for typical monsters at each CR calculated using Eqn. \eqref{eq:xp-npc-explicit} (blue) and Eqn. \eqref{eq:experience-NPC-linear} (orange).
 Typical values for monster statistics were taken from the <a href="https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating">Monster Statistics by Challenge Rating</a> table in chapter 9 of the DMG.</figcaption>
 </figure>

 Clearly, the linear approximation given by Eqn. \eqref{eq:experience-NPC-linear} matches the target XP values the best out of the two.
 From an theoretical perspective, I would consider Eqn. \eqref{eq:experience-NPC-linear} to be less correct than Eqn. \eqref{eq:xp-npc-explicit}, since the approximation needed to reach it doesn't hold up for higher CR monsters.
 However, since the same approximation would be applied to both PCs and NPCs alike, I think it's unlikely cause to any significant problems unless there is a large gap between $$\AC + \AB\,$$ for the PCs and NPCs in the encounter.